cheat-engine/cheat-engine/Cheat Engine/Release/readme.txt

 Fixed the multicore scan crash
 Fixed the MEMORYFIRST.TMP file showing up in a weird location Fixed several hotkey setting bugs
-Fixed loading back trhe speedhack hotkey values
+Fixed loading back the speedhack hotkey values
 Fixed a crash when opening a process with a broken PE-header Fixed several assembler and disassembler instructions Fixed memoryviewers "copy to clipboard" option where it picks the wrong option